An Interview with Howard Carter - Tons of Info for Primary School Students and Teachers

 IH: Does this Lord own a successful caravan business?

-IH: Oh dear, I beat Lord Caravan was not impressed… I doubt he gave you a discount on the Bailey Pegasus GT65 after that.
+IH: Oh dear, I bet Lord Caravan was not impressed… I doubt he gave you a discount on the Bailey Pegasus GT65 after that.

 HC: I have no idea what you’re talking about.
 But you’re right, he was not best pleased and told me in 1922 that I only had one more season to make an amazing discovery.
 Luckily, that 'amazing discovery' happened shortly after, when I investigated a line of huts and asked my crew to clear both the huts and rock debris beneath.
-And that’s when we found it - On 4 November 1922, we discovered a flight of steps cut into the bedrock, leading to a sealed mud coated doorway.
+And that’s when we found it - On the 4th of November 1922, we discovered a flight of steps cut into the bedrock, leading to a sealed mud-coated doorway.
 I sent for Lord Carnarvon at once and he arrived two and a half weeks later.

 IH: Two and a half weeks?
 He really must have been travelling by caravan!